Armoured fighting vehicle: Tank classifications

 Over time, tanks tended to be designed with heavier armour and weapons, increasing the weight of all tanks, so these classifications are relative to the average for the nation's tanks for any given period.
 An older tank design might be reclassified over time, such as a tank being first deployed as a medium tank, but in later years relegated to light tank roles.

+Tanks were designated as Male tank (cannons) or Female tank (machine guns) based on their armament to enable them to operate in teams.
+Male tanks had six-pounder cannons to destroy fortifications, while female tanks were equipped with only machine guns to defend against infantry.
+The two types were designed to operate together, with male tanks leading to breach enemy lines and female tanks following to suppress enemy infantry.
+The introduction of the Hermaphrodite tank (Composite) and Whippet showed a need for tanks to handle multiple roles, leading to universal designs like the Mark VIII (International Tank), though the focus eventually shifted away from giant, slow tanks towards faster, more versatile models after WWI.

 Tanks were also classified by roles that were independent of size, such as cavalry tank, cruiser tank, fast tank, infantry tank, "assault" tank, or "breakthrough" tank.
 Military theorists initially tended to assign tanks to traditional military infantry, cavalry, and artillery roles, but later developed more specialized roles unique to tanks.

-In modern use, the heavy tank has fallen out of favour, being supplanted by more heavily armed and armoured descendant of the medium tanks – the universal main battle tank.
-The light tank has, in many armies, lost favour to cheaper, faster, lighter armoured cars; however, light tanks (or similar vehicles with other names) are still in service with a number of forces as reconnaissance vehicles, most notably the Russian Marines with the PT-76, the British Army with the Scimitar, and the Chinese Army with the Type 63.
+In modern use, the heavy tank and tank destroyer has fallen out of favour, being supplanted by more heavily armed and armoured descendant of the medium tanks – the universal main battle tank.
+The light tank role has been taken over by Infantry Fighting Vehicles, MRAPS, or lost favour to cheaper, faster, lighter armoured cars; however, light tanks (or similar vehicles with other names) are still in service with a number of forces as reconnaissance vehicles, most notably the Russian Marines with the PT-76, the British Army with the Scimitar, and the Chinese Army with the Type 63.